microsoft/microsoft-ui-xaml-specs/active/ScrollingView/ScrollView.md

 ### Jump by some delta of the current offset (no animation)

-A custom horizontal list control with a `ScrollingView` in its control template jumps the horizontal offset by special values when processing the Left and Right Arrow keystrokes, for a FlipView-like experience.
+A custom horizontal list control with a `ScrollView` in its control template jumps the horizontal offset by special values when processing the Left and Right Arrow keystrokes, for a FlipView-like experience.

 The ScrollBy method call has no visual effect when attempting to jump beyond the list control's extent.

-*`ScrollingView` (new)*
+*`ScrollView` (new)*

 ```csharp
 protected override void OnKeyUp(KeyRoutedEventArgs e)